-This program is designed to prepare technically competent professional nurses for service in the community.
-The graduate of this program is eligible to take the National Council Licensure Examination for state licensure.
-The program requires full-time day attendance.
-Students must provide their own transportation to various hospitals and agencies.
+This program is designed to prepare students to become Registered Nurses.
+The graduate of this program is eligible to take the National Council Licensure Examination (NCLEX) to obtain a license to practice nursing in the state of California.
+The program requires full-time day attendance and students must provide their own transportation to various hospitals and health care agencies.
 Classes of limited size are accepted for the fall semester.
-Enrollment is limited by facilities available for clinical experience.